MekhnaSRaj/MekhnaSRaj/README.md

 During my studies, I have:

-Developed A Chatbot that provides information about the services offered by Akshaya Centres if Kerala using Rag and Gemini pre trained model.
+Developed A Chatbot that provides information about the services offered by Akshaya Centres of Kerala using Rag and Gemini pre trained model.
 Completed internships at CDAC, where I worked on a project that predicts the outcome of Kerala Lok sabha election based on previous election results.